Isle of Inishmore ferry current position

 Review of Isle of Inishmore ferry

 MV Isle of Inishmore ferry is a Ro-Ro passenger vessel owned and operated by the company IRISH FERRIES.
-The ship has max capacity of 2200 passengers, 856 cars and 122 lorries.
-The vessel was launched in 1997 and currently operates on the Ireland-Wales ferry route Rosslare Europort-Pembroke Dock (crossing time 4 hours).
+The ship has a max capacity of 2200 passengers, 856 cars (or 122 lorries).
+The vessel was launched in 1997 and currently operates on the England-France route Dover-Calais (English Channel crossing time 2 hours).

 Isle of Inishmore staterooms are all located on deck 9 (Club Class on deck 11) and in the following categories:

-- Double Bed Window Plus Cabin (Twin Outside with full size double bed, 2 chairs, flat TV, tea-coffee making facilities, complimentary fruit basket)
+- Double Bed Window Plus Cabin (Twin Outside with full-size double bed, 2 chairs, LCD TV, tea-coffee making facilities, complimentary fruit basket)

-- 2-berth Window Plus Cabin (Twin Outside with 2 lower beds / non-convertible to queen, flat TV, tea-coffee making facilities, complimentary fruit basket)
+- 2-berth Window Plus Cabin (Twin Outside with 2 lower beds / non-convertible to double, TV, tea-coffee making facilities, complimentary fruit basket)

 - 2-berth Window Cabin (Twin Outside with 1 bed and 1 bunk)